All About Radiation: Radiation Exposure & Radiation Sickness

 -

 Each sort of radiation has various properties.
-Their properties influence what we can distinguish them and what they can mean to us.
+These properties influence how we can distinguish them and what they mean to us.

 -

-When an unsound iota emits radiation, it becomes a more steady molecule of an alternate component.
+When an unsound iota emits radiation, it becomes a steadier molecule of an alternate component.
 This cycle is called radioactive decay.

 -

-A half-life is the time it takes for half of the radioactive molecules in a gathering of radioactive isotopes to decay.
+A half-life is when it takes half of the radioactive molecules in a sample of radioactive isotopes to decay.

 1.1 The Uses of Radiation